spatialaudio/panorama/Python/README.txt

     0) : Determine the disortion-parameter (a,b,c,d) of your camera. ( Alaa ?! ).
          --- Example :

+    1) : We configured our camera.
+Please refer to the manual of your camera for special instructions.
+         We use a Canon "EOS-20D" and make the following settings :
+            - quality of picture == high
+            - autofocus off
+            - shortest focal length ( == max. aperature angle )
+            - set a fix white balance ( it depends on your room, so take a few picture to figured out a good value )
+            - image stabilizer off
+            - set a fix ISO-Value and a fix aperture-setting ( we choose 11 )
+            - optional : high exposure time
+         The optimal setting depends on the room.
+         Take a few picture with variation in ISO, exposure time and aperture-setting to determine your settings.

-    1) : Connect the VariSphear with your PC and make sure that both are in the same subnetwork.
+    2) : Connect the VariSphear with your PC and make sure that both are in the same subnetwork.
          Try to ping the VariSphear to check if your connection is correct.
          No connection --> check your static IP-Adress and make sure the VariSphear is on.

-    2) : Check if your driver is already up --> type : ps ax | grep npreal
+    3) : Check if your driver is already up --> type : ps ax | grep npreal
          driver is not up --> type : sudo /usr/lib/npreal2/driver/mxloadsrv

-    3) : Connect your camera with your PC via USB.
+    4) : Connect your camera with your PC via USB.
          Make sure your camera is in "normal Mode" and powered on.
          Check if your PC recognised your camera by typing : gphoto2 --auto-detect Check if your Cam is supported by gPhoto2 by typing : gphoto2 --capture-image-and-download --keep If the error 'Could not claim the USB device' occurs , type : ps ax | grep gphoto and kill all of this prozesses ( This cmd is used by varisphear.py to take pictures.
 If it doesn´t work, look at "gphoto2 --help" for alternativ Instructions. )

-    4) : Remember to activate your virtual enviroment ( if you installed one )
+    5) : Remember to activate your virtual enviroment ( if you installed one )
          --- Example :
             - We activate our virtual python enviroment "env_panorama"
             > source /env_panorama/bin/activate

-    5) : Create a config-file or copy/edit the already existed one.
+    6) : Create a config-file or copy/edit the already existed one.
          Your configfile contains all your camera specific parameter and your output-directory.

          Creating a new one can easily be done by typing "python3 checkDependcies.py --configfile myConfig.cfg"